digantamisra98/Mish/README.md

 #### SimpleNet:

-SimpleNet ([Paper](https://arxiv.org/abs/1608.06037)) was used similarly for CIFAR-10 classification.
+SimpleNet ([Paper](https://arxiv.org/abs/1608.06037)) was used for CIFAR-10 classification.
 The findings are provided in the table below:

 |Activation Function |Accuracy|Loss| Top 3 Accuracy| Top 5 Accuracy|
 |---|---|---|---|---|